ShaharPrishMSFT/Zod/playground/editor/ui-test-checklist.md

-# Playground UI Manual Test Checklist
+# Editor-Playground UI Manual Test Checklist

-This checklist covers all core UI features for the playground app.
+This checklist covers all core UI features for the editor-playground app.
 For each test, perform the action in the browser and verify the expected result.
 Record pass/fail and any notes.

 ---

 ## 1. Editor Initialization

-- [ ] **Test:** Load the playground app in the browser.
+- [ ] **Test:** Load the editor-playground app in the browser.
   - **Expected Result:** Editor is visible and initialized with a minimal `.al` example.
   - **Notes:** Editor supports multi-line editing, indentation, undo/redo, and find/replace.